teemow/Blog/source/_posts/2003-11-16-google-coder-test.markdown

 ---

-&lt;a title=&quot;Welcome to the Mercury News on Bayarea.com&quot; href=&quot;http://www.bayarea.com/mld/mercurynews/business/7269666.htm&quot;&gt;Google puts coders to the test&lt;/a&gt; is the title of a Mercury News article about the end of Google's coding contest, an interesting mix of recruiting, pr and knowledge creation.
+&lt;a title=&quot;Welcome to the Mercury News on Bayarea.com&quot; href=&quot;http://www.bayarea.com/mld/mercurynews/business/7269666.htm&quot;&gt;Google puts coders to the test is the title of a Mercury News article about the end of Google's coding contest, an interesting mix of recruiting, pr and knowledge creation.